skyworkz/website/content/blog/launching-cloud-coach.md

 - **Make It Personal**: every client should have a primary contact person.

 ## Introducing Cloud Coach
-Today we are officially launching our new Cloud Coach service.
-This service is aimed a startups who either already have cloud setups or are going to migrate using our Cloud Kickstart service.
+Today we are officially launching our new [Cloud Coach](/services/cloudcoach/) service.
+This service is aimed at product-based startups who either already have cloud setups or are going to migrate using our Cloud Kickstart service.
 With Cloud Coach, we help companies leverage cloud technology effectively by being involved advisors and sparring partners.
 We help them make the right decisions, gather the right skills, and build the right things the right way; all while also offering a safety net should things go wrong.

 So how does it work?